 Those selling consumer goods often suggest how and where merchandise should be displayed.
 When working with retailers, they may help arrange promotional programs, store displays, and advertising.

 In addition to selling products, wholesale and manufacturing sales representatives analyze sales statistics, prepare reports, and handle administrative duties such as filing expense accounts, scheduling appointments, and making travel plans.

-Staying up-to-date on new products and the changing needs of their customers is important.
-Sales representatives accomplish this in a variety of ways, including attending trade shows at which new products and technologies are showcased.
-They attend conferences and conventions to meet other sales representatives and clients and discuss new product developments.
+Staying up to date on new products and the changing needs of customers is important.
+Sales representatives accomplish this aim in a variety of ways, including attending trade shows at which new products and technologies are showcased.
+They attend conferences and conventions to meet other sales representatives and clients and to discuss new product developments.
 They also read about new and existing products and monitor the sales, prices, and products of their competitors.

-There are two main types of wholesale and manufacturing sales representatives: inside and outside.
+The following are examples of types of wholesale and manufacturing sales representatives:

 Inside sales representatives work mostly in offices while making sales.
-Frequently, they are responsible for getting new clients by “cold calling” various organizations—calling potential customers to establish an initial contact.
-They also take incoming calls from customers who are interested in their product and process paperwork to complete the sale.
+Frequently, they are responsible for getting new clients by “cold-calling” various organizations, meaning that they call potential customers who are not expecting to be contacted.
+That way, a representative can establish an initial contact.
+They also take incoming calls from customers who are interested in their product, and they process paperwork to complete the sale.

-Outside sales representatives spend much of their time traveling to, and visiting with, current clients and prospective buyers.
-During a sales call, they discuss the client's needs and suggest how their merchandise or services can meet those needs.
-They may show samples or catalogs that describe items their company provides, and they may inform customers about prices, availability, and ways in which their products can save money and boost productivity.
-Because many sales representatives sell several complementary products made by different manufacturers, they may take a broad approach to their customers' businesses.
-For example, sales representatives may help install new equipment and train employees in its use.
+Outside sales representatives spend much of their time traveling to and visiting with current clients and prospective buyers.
+During a sales call, they discuss the client’s needs and suggest how they can meet those needs with merchandise or services.
+They may show samples or catalogs that describe items their company provides, and they may inform customers about the prices and availability of the products they are selling and the ways in which their products can save money and boost productivity.